-- Sponsor-backed IPO companies typically avail themselves of at least some "controlled company" exemptions available under applicable listing requirements, which, among other things, exempt such companies from certain board and committee director independence requirements (other than with respect to the audit committee). - Sponsors typically adopt a classified board structure for the newly-public company in connection with an IPO. - In "club" deals, Sponsors almost always (80%) secured contractual rights to nominate or designate directors to serve on the public company's board of directors (in some cases, including committees thereof) following an IPO.
-In single-Sponsor deals, however, Sponsors secured such rights in a significant minority (42%) of deals. - In a minority of deals, Sponsors secured shareholder consent or veto rights over the public company taking certain post-IPO actions. - While share transfer restrictions rarely continue post-IPO in single-Sponsor deals, they remain common in "club" deals in order to provide for a coordinated and orderly exit.
+- Sponsor-backed IPO companies typically (77%) avail themselves of at least some "controlled company" exemptions available under applicable listing requirements, which, among other things, exempt such companies from certain board and committee director independence requirements (other than with respect to the audit committee). - In all of the surveyed deals, Sponsors adopted a classified board structure for the newly-public company in connection with an IPO. - In "club" deals, Sponsors usually (67%) secured contractual rights to nominate or designate directors to serve on the public company's board of directors (in some cases, including committees thereof) following an IPO.
+In single-Sponsor deals, Sponsors also usually secured such rights (86%). - In a minority of deals (31%), Sponsors secured shareholder consent or veto rights over the public company taking certain post-IPO actions. - In "club" deals, a limited number of Sponsors (33%) secured the ability to assign their governance rights to a transferee.
+Such provisions were not found in single-Sponsor deals. - Share transfer restrictions (other than compliance with underwriters' lock-ups and compliance with securities laws) rarely continue post-IPO in both single-Sponsor and "club" deals.
 These restrictions can include, among others, (a) transfer limitations based on the relative ownership of a shareholder as compared to other shareholders, (b) enhanced lock-up provisions, (c) a right of first offer in favor of the Sponsor or other shareholders on transfers, (d) tag-along rights, (e) drag-along rights and obligations, and (f) agreements requiring coordination among multiple shareholders on sales of shares.
-In "club" deals, Sponsors with such arrangements should be mindful of the possibility of forming a "group" under Section 13 of the Exchange Act.
+In "club" deals, Sponsors with such arrangements should be mindful of the possibility of forming a "group" under Section 13 of the Exchange Act. - Sponsors always secure demand registration rights following an IPO. - In a majority of deals surveyed, Sponsors secured rights to obtain company information directly from the company or rights of access to the company's senior management.